Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 ![LSP Behavior](/images/post10/lsp_behav.png "LSP Routing Behavior")

-After building the routing state, if I look at the Interface utilization and Routing state, I see that RSVP LSPs between `SEA -> IAD` are using the  `SEA -> ORD -> LGA -> IAD` as there is enough bandwidth on the shortest path to satisfy the current demands.
+After simulating the current state, if I look at the Interface utilization and Routing state, I see that RSVP LSPs between `SEA -> IAD` are using the  `SEA -> ORD -> LGA -> IAD` as there is enough bandwidth on the shortest path to satisfy the current demands.
 The same thing applies to `LAX -> IAD.`